The plan for this weekend was to get in one last overnight training hike.

-I was sore, tired, and questioning why I wanted to hike 2,190 miles, when even just 14.8 was making me think about being in a warm, comfortable house and spending time with my loving wife.
+I was sore and tired.
+I felt incompetent as a hiker.
+Worse than that, I began to question why I wanted to hike 2,190 miles.
+Hiking just 14.8 was making me think about being in a warm, comfortable house and spending time with my loving wife.

-This was definitely not part of the plan.
+This was not part of the plan at all.

-Then as we started down the trail and turned a corner, Big Hump came into view.
-Suddenly, I knew why I was here, why I was doing this, and why I want to hike 2,190 miles through cold and rain and aches and loneliness.
+Then as we started walking on the trail and I turned a corner, Big Hump came into view.
+Seeing it ahead, I remembered why I was here.
+I knew why I wanted to hike 2,190 miles through cold and rain and aches and loneliness.

-It's because you don't see magnificent views like this from your couch.
-You don't breathe clear, crisp air while driving somewhere in your car.
+It was because I don't see magnificent views like this from my couch.
+I don't breathe clear, crisp air while driving somewhere in my car.

 These are the experiences that make me feel alive.
-Even the pain is a reminder of that.
+Even the pain of those experiences is a reminder of being alive.

-Though I've stood on this spot many times before this is still a moment for me that cannot be duplicated, but I want to repeat it again and again.
+I had stood on this spot many times before, but I realized I want to repeat moments like this again and again.

-On the walk up the mountain I spotted deer running around on top.
-As I got closer to the summit I looked back and saw all the way to where we had started the hike yesterday.
+On the walk up the mountain, I spotted deer running around on top.
+As I got closer to the summit, I looked back to see all the way to where we had started our hike yesterday.

 Yes, this is where I wanted to be.

-I've lost track of how many times I've stood on Big Hump, but I knew as I stood here this time I would be returning soon.
+I've lost track of how many times I've stood on Big Hump, but I knew as I stood at the top this time I would be returning soon.

 And though in the course of walking the entire Appalachian Trail I will stand on hundreds of mountains, this one will always be special to me.

-The trail coming down off the mountain is not too steep at first.
-Today it was a bit muddy and icy in spots, but didn't pose a problem.
-Later, after crossing Doll Flats, the trail becomes steeper for a couple miles.
+The trail coming down off the mountain was not too steep at first.
+It was a bit muddy and icy in spots but didn't pose a problem.
+Later, after crossing Doll Flats, the trail became steeper for a couple of miles.

-Once we reached the highway, Ralph and I walked down to Mountain Harbour Bed & Breakfast and Hiker's Hostel.
-We had to take a slight detour, though, so that Ralph the Geologist could look at a pile of rocks, which were remnants of a rock slide that fell last year.
+Once we all reached the highway, my friend Ralph and I walked down to Mountain Harbour Bed & Breakfast and Hiker's Hostel.
+We had to take a slight detour, though, because Ralph has a degree in geology and he wanted to look at a pile of rocks on the road.
+They were remnants of a rock slide that fell last year.

 After arriving at the hostel, owner Dave Hill gave us a shuttle ride back to Carver's Gap.

-At this point I don't know when I will be able to begin my attempt to thru-hike the entire trail.
-And though this weekend trip didn't go as planned, it accomplished the big goal I had in mind.
+At this moment, I don't know when I will be able to attempt a thru-hike of the entire trail.
+This weekend trip didn't go as planned, but it accomplished the big goal I had in mind.
 It confirmed I'm ready and able to do it.